 - Maintain a healthy weight: Being overweight increases the risk of breast cancer.
 Being obese increases the risk of cancer even more.
 This is especially true if obesity occurs after menopause.

 - Exercise: Physical activity can help you keep your weight reasonable.
 This can help prevent breast cancer.
 Most healthy adults should try to do at least 150 minutes of moderate aerobic activity per week, plus strength training at least twice.

 - Don’t smoke: There is evidence of a link between smoking and breast cancer, particularly in premenopausal women.

 - Avoid exposure to radiation and environmental pollution.
 Some medical-imaging tests use high doses of radiation.
 Research indicates there is a link between breast cancer and exposure to radiation over your lifetime.
 Have such tests only when necessary.

 - Limit your dose and duration of hormone therapies.
 Taking combination hormone therapy for more than 3-5 years increases the risk of breast cancer.
 If you are taking hormones for menopausal symptoms, ask your doctor about other possible options.
 You might be able to treat your symptoms with non-hormonal treatment or medications.

 - Be vigilant about self-breast examinations and other early detection methods – While this won’t reduce your risk of developing breast cancer, it can reduce your risk of dying from breast cancer.
 If you find changes in your breasts, such as a lump or skin changes, tell your doctor.
 Make sure you speak to your doctor about mammograms and other screenings that might be helpful.

-Call Rock the Treatment for Healthy Gift Boxes for Cancer Patients
+Gift Boxes for Cancer Patients